TobiasKlanert/Videoflix-Backend/README.md

 3) Edit `.env` and set real values

-Make sure at least the database credentials and `SECRET_KEY` are set.
+Make sure at least the database and email credentials and `SECRET_KEY` are set.

 4) Build and start the containers